Pats to play in wild-card game, 49ers get NFC’s No. 1 seed

 The NFC South champions will be the No. 3 seed and will host Minnesota (10-6) in the wild-card round next Sunday.

 Injury-ravaged Philadelphia (9-7) won the NFC East with a 34-17 win over the New York Giants, eliminating Dallas with the victory.
-The Eagles, with their second division title in three years, will host the loser of the 49ers-Seahawks showdown.
+The Eagles, with their second division title in three years, will host the Seahawks.

 “This team, when it’s crunch time this time of year, we get it done,” Eagles defensive tackle Tim Jernigan said after his team finished the schedule with a four-game winning streak.